StunnedByMusic/LatencySpy/README.md

 This plugin isn't working in Sonar 8 because it doesnt report PDC apparently.

+Here is a tutorial over how to use the plugin: https://www.youtube.com/watch?v=ZeVDHgCQW8c

 Under the GPL-3.0 license

 VST® is a trademark of Steinberg Media Technologies GmbH, registered in Europe and other countries.